Beauty is the perceptible sign of order.

 It is compositional.

 Attention remains available.
-Movement flows without friction.
-The ordinary carries substance because it is supported by order rather than interruption.
+Movement proceeds without friction.
+The ordinary acquires substance because it is supported by order rather than interruption.
+Environments shaped without beauty demand constant adjustment, fragmenting attention and exhausting perception over time.

 Beauty deepens with time.

-Materials are chosen for how they transform through use.
+Materials are chosen for their capacity to transform through use.
 Surfaces record contact.
 Space accumulates memory.
 Beauty remains present because it was never dependent on effect.
 It grows more legible as life unfolds within it.

 This is why beauty endures.